 FIN 5784: Global Finance (2 credit hours) International economic environment, currency regimes, and currency crises; analysis of foreign exchange rates.
 Firms' exposure to exchange risk and methods for managing risk including competitive and transaction exposure.
 Global opportunities to raise capital and foreign investment vehicles.

-MGT 5954: Study Abroad (International Business Strategy and Culture) (2 credit hours) The international residency is the “capstone experience” in Virginia Tech’s Executive MBA Program.
-The combined experience is intended to provide students with a unique “worldview” of business that they can use to guide and structure their own management practices and careers, both now and in the future.
+MGT 5954: Study Abroad - International Business Strategy & Culture (2 credit hours) The international residency is designed for students to explore a country’s role in the global economy by visiting businesses that represent key industry sectors and engage the core competencies of the EMBA program.
+The combined experience provides students with a unique “worldview” of business that they can use to guide and structure their own management practices and careers, both now and in the future.